 This is the fun part.
 It's kind of messy with cornstarch powdered sugar everywhere, but it's easy to clean up later.
 And I love to get that kind of messy in the kitchen!
 Dig out a sharp kitchen knife or a pizza cutter, cooking spray, a sieve and the cornstarch powdered sugar mixture.

 Sprinkle a little of the cornstarch at a clean working surface.
 Turn the marshmallows upside down and carefully remove the pan and the foil.
-Sprinkle the top (or it used to be the bottom) with 2 tbsp of the cornstarch mixture.
+Sprinkle the top (or it used to be the bottom) with 2 tablespoon of the cornstarch mixture.

 Spray your knife with cooking spray and start cutting into your desired size.
 I cut them in three different sizes, small - medium - large.
 I found myself preferring the large (wonder why).
 They melted perfectly in a cup of hot chocolate.
 They were about 4 x 4 x 1.5 cm in size (1.5 x 1.5 x 0.6 in).